SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/non-autowireable-services.md

 ## Binding the Argument in YAML

 There are two main ways.
-I'll show you the *old* way first, which I'm *mostly* doing because you'll see this in documentation and blog posts all over the place.
+I'll show you the *old* way first, which I'm *mostly* doing because you'll see it in documentation and blog posts all over the place.
 In `config/services.yaml`, just like we did earlier for the `$isDebug` argument, override our service entirely.
 Say `App\Service\MixRepository`, and add a `bind` key.
-Then, we're going to hint what to pass to the `$twigDebug` argument.
+Then, we're going to hint what to pass to the `$twigDebugCommand` argument.

 The *only* tricky thing is figuring out what *value* to set.
 For example, if I go and copy the service ID - `twig.command.debug` - and paste that here... that's *not* going to work!
-That's literally going to pass us that *string*.
+That's literally going to pass that *string*.
 If you refresh, yup!

 > Argument 4 must be of type `DebugCommand`, string given.

-We need to tell Symfony that to pass the *service* that has this ID.
+We need to tell Symfony to pass the *service* that has this ID.
 In these YAML files, there's a special syntax to do just that: *prefix* the service ID with the `@` symbol.